Frequently Asked Questions

 What is the warranty period of the product?

-The product is warranted to be free of material or workmanship defects for a period of one year from the date of initial purchase.
+The product is warranted to be free of material or workmanship defects for a period of one year from the date of initial purchase, for all electrical components that are manufactured by a third party (motors, remotes, switches) this warranty is extended to five years.
 This warranty includes the cost of repairing or replacing materials (at BBP’s discretion) and any shipping costs involved.
 Outside of this, the cost of repairs will be handled on a case-by-case basis.
 For more details, see our full disclosure here: warranty and guarantee

 What is the product guarantee?